CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-All parents can attest: Kids acquire a lot of stuff.
+As a mom of four, I can confirm that kids acquire a lot of stuff.
 Once that happens, the question becomes, where to put it all?
 Not only does having heaps of toys scattered around the room clash with your home decor, but keeping toys well organized and smartly displayed will encourage kids to engage with them more, and develop independence as they get and put away their playthings on their own, says Naeemah Goldson, certified professional organizer and owner of Restore Order Professional Organizing.
 “Teaching kids how to return items to their rightful place when they are done playing will build positive habits in organization that they can use throughout life.”

 How We Chose the Best Toy Storage Solutions